letsencrypt/acme-spec/draft-barnes-acme.md

 # Security Considerations

-ACME is a protocol for managing certificate that attest to identifier/key bindings.
-Thus the foremost security goal of ACME is to ensure the integrity of this process.
+ACME is a protocol for managing certificates that attest to identifier/key bindings.
+Thus the foremost security goal of ACME is to ensure the integrity of this process, i.e., to ensure that the bindings attested by certificates are correct, and that only authorized entities can manage certificates.
 ACME identifies clients by their account keys, so this overall goal breaks down into two more precise goals:

 1. Only an entity that controls a identifier can get an account key authorized for that identifier
-2. A certificate can only be managed by the holder of an account key authorized for the identifiers in the certifcate
+2. Once authorized, an account key's authorizations cannot be improperly transferred to another account key

 In this section, we discuss the threat model that underlies ACME and the ways that ACME achieves these security goals within that threat model.
 We also discuss the denial-of-service risks that ACME servers face, and a few other miscellaneous considerations.